1 | Scarlet kingsnake |

 Location: southern US, far northern Mexico.

-Arizona mountain kingsnakes are recognisable by their far thinner, and more numerous bands.
+Arizona mountain kingsnakes are recognisable by their bands, which are relatively thin and far more numerous than usual.
 They also have a snowy white face, rather than red for the scarlet kingsnake.

 4 | Black kingsnake |

-This dark kingsnake lives only east of the Mississippi river.
+This dark kingsnake is found exclusively east of the Mississippi river.
 It covers a large swathe of territory, particularly in Tennessee, Kentucky and Illinois, but also Alabama and Mississippi.
 It’s also found in northwest Georgia, while failing to get anywhere near Florida.

-This kingsnake has a varied diet, including lizard eggs, mammals, birds and other snakes.
-This species also contained one of the greediest snakes ever.
+The black kingsnake has a varied diet, featuring lizard eggs, mammals, birds and other snakes.
+This species also contained one of the greediest snakes of all time.
 A black kingsnake was captured in De Soto National Forest in Mississippi in June 2010.
-During transportation back to base, it regurgitated a whole scarlet snake, an Agkistrodon snake (cottonmouth family), followed by several east diamondback rattle segments.
+While being transported back to base, it regurgitated a whole scarlet snake, an Agkistrodon snake (cottonmouth family), followed by several east diamondback rattle segments.

 5 | Prairie kingsnake |